Engagement letters are a crucial element for proper contract management. Nevertheless, they don’t get all the attention they deserve.

 Common Gaps in Current Engagement Letter Management

-Many legal teams struggle with engagement letter management due to fragmented data sources and document storage.
+Many legal departments face challenges managing engagement letters due to fragmented data sources and document storage.

 Standardization is Key